RickStrahl/Westwind.QueueMessageManager/Readme.md

 #Westwind.QueueMessageManager
-####A .NET library for two-way messaging using SQL Server for long running and asynchronous tasks or simple workflows####
-This .NET library allows for messaging across application or thread boundaries, using a SQL Server table.
-Unlike traditional Message Queues, this implementation allows for popping off of Queue messages, but also for further direct access messaging, to queue messages for cross process communication purposes.
-In effect this allows for things like progress information for long running processes and two-way communication while a process is running without requiring additional queues.
+####.NET Library to provide a simple, two-way messaging queue for enabling offloading of long running operations to other processes/machines####
+This .NET library provides a simple and easy to implement mechanism for  offloading async processing for long running or CPU intensive tasks.
+It also provides two-way status and progress messaging.
+The library uses a SQL Server table to hold the 'message' information and processing instructions that can be accessed repeatedly by both the client and server to provide two way communication during processing of a message.

+The message data is generic so, you can pass any kind of string or string serializable data as input or receive it as result output.
+The message structure also supports generic progress messages and completion status.

+The purpose of this library is to simplify async processing where long running processes need to be offloaded either to background threads (say in an ASP.NET application), or to remote machines for async processing.
+The client can then check back for completion and/or progress information if the server provides it.

+Both client (QueueMessageManager) and server (QueueController )are provided by this library, and the server can be hosted in any kind of application and run in the background.

+Because the queue is running in SQL Server it's easy to scale to any machine that can access the SQL Server that hosts the messaging table.
+You can add additional threads, or additional machines to handle the remote processing as your load increases.

+Unlike traditional Message Queues, this implementation allows for read/write access to message items so that progress information can be shared as well as having an easy mechanism for determining completion status which is non-trivial with pure Queue implementations.

+Currently only supports SQL Server and SQL Compact.

-A typical process goes like this:
+A typical messaging process with the Queueing components goes like this:

-* Client submits a message into the MessageQueue
+* Client submits a message with QueueMessageManager and SubmitRequest()
-* Server polls for queue messages and pops off any pending queue items
+* Server (QueueController) polls for queue messages and pops off any pending queue items
-* Server picks up the message by 'popping off' the next Queue message
+* Server picks up the message by 'popping off' the next pending Queue message
-* Server routes the message for processing to a QueueController class
+* Server routes the message for processing to ExecuteStart() method
-* QueueController class implements logic to handle incoming messages
+* QueueController class implements logic to handle processing of message requests
 * Messages are identified by a unique ID and an 'action' used for routing
 * Server starts processing the message asynchronously
+* You implement ExecuteStart handler that performs async or remote processing task
-* Server optionally writes progress information into Queue record
+* Server optionally writes progress information into Queue record as it processes
 * Client can optionally query the queue record for progress information
-* Server completes processing - updates and 'completes' Queue operation
-* Server writes out a result into the Queue table (results can be simple values or serialized XML/JSON etc.)
+* Server completes request and optionally writes result data into record
+* Server fires ExecuteComplete or ExecuteFailed
 * Client checks and finds completed message and picks up results from the Queue table
 * Client picks out or deserializes completion data from queue record